zim32/climonitoring/README.md

 ##### cm_p_message
 Special processor.
 Use it before first output command.
-It will create json message in format needed for output commands
+It will create json message in format needed for output commands.
+**There is a default limit of 60 messages per hour, to prevent self spamming.
+You can change it with -i parameter.**

 Parameters: